miketricking/bootstrap-image-hover/README.md

 # imagehover
-html and css code for image hover effects
+html and css code for image hover effects with or without bootstrap

+Have tested all individually in codepen using bootstrap.

+TO DO:

+Make all the effects fully responsive.
+Some are already/some need slight changes depending on sizes.